isysoev/decoding_modeling/README.md

 ----

+## Notes and concerns

-## Note, you will have to change the CELEX path and the SpeechBlocks path to run this code. ##
+You will have to change the CELEX path and the SpeechBlocks path to run this code.
 I did not want to release this data publicly.

+Also, the vowel and consonants were derived from the word-freqs/phonix intersection, if I remember correctly, whereas the analysis in this branch is done on CELEX/Speechblocks/phonix.
+It's unlikely that this will affect results, but this is a discontinuity.

 Notes on Nicole's code: